Contusion in Children

 What is a contusion?

 A contusion is a bruise that appears on your child's skin after an injury.
 A bruise happens when small blood vessels tear but skin does not.
 When blood vessels tear, blood leaks into nearby tissue, such as soft tissue or muscle.

 What increases my child's risk for a contusion?

-- A bleeding disorder that makes him bleed more easily
+- A bleeding disorder that makes him or her bleed more easily

 - Kidney or liver disease, or an infection